 Some couples are almost desperate to conceive a baby of one particular gender.
-Fathers especially, can be eager to have a boy but there are also mothers who long for a son.
-Most couples however, are happy with either a boy or a girl baby, as long as it is healthy and strong.
-But if you are keen to try to sway the odds of having a boy then there is no harm in trying.
+Whilst most couples are happy with either a boy or a girl baby, as long as it is healthy and strong, some are keen to try to sway the odds of having a boy, if they can.
 Just remember that there are no guarantees and the odds of conceiving a boy or a girl are almost exactly the same for each and every pregnancy.

 No matter what claims are made by companies asserting their skills in predicting whether a boy or girl will be conceived, don’t be too trusting.
 A lot of time, money, trust and energy can be wasted by couples who think they can consciously influence their baby’s gender.
 It’s worth remembering that the only scientifically proven strategy which can sway the odds, just slightly, is the timing of intercourse.

 Diet, lunar calendars, sexual positions and even the boy/girl patterning within families do not change the likelihood of gender determination.

 Top tips for conceiving a boy